 Pruning: Use pruning sheers in the fall to cut back dead flowers by 1/3.
 Deadhead faded flowers, so they don't go to seed.

 Flower Form: This bright deep yellow flower resembles a daisy in the type of petals.
 A brown cone-head like a circle is centered inside the yellow petals.
 Each flower is approximately one inch across.
-Stems are reddish, multi-branched and hairy.
+The stems are reddish, multi-branched, and hairy.

 The leaves on these branches are dark green in color and thin.
 They present a rough various bristled surface on both sides.
 Each leaf is between two to four inches in length.
 Lower leaves are the largest and three-lobed, with higher leaves being smaller and pointed.
-Fully grown plants take on a full appearance because of the many-branched stems.
+Fully grown plants take on an entire appearance because of the many-branched stems.

 Brown Eyed Susan doesn't have a very long lifespan